simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-machine-learning-on-cybersecurity/index.en.md

 **The Impact of Machine Learning on Cybersecurity and How to Adapt**

 With the rise of technological advancements and the growth of the internet, **cybersecurity** has become a critical issue for individuals, organizations, and governments.
-Cyber threats are evolving at an unprecedented rate, and traditional cybersecurity measures are struggling to keep up.
+Cyber threats are evolving rapidly, and traditional cybersecurity measures are struggling to keep up.
 This is where **machine learning** comes into play.
 Machine learning can significantly improve the effectiveness of cybersecurity measures by providing faster, more accurate threat detection and response.

 ## Understanding Machine Learning